Queen Elizabeth II dies, aged 96

 Following that update, Prince Charles, Camilla, Princess Anne and other members of the Royal Family were reported to be travelling to Balmoral in Scotland where the Queen had been staying.

-“The Queen died peacefully at Balmoral this afternoon” The Royal Familly shared in a statement.
+“The Queen died peacefully at Balmoral this afternoon,” The Royal Family then shared in a statement at 6:30pm BST.
 “The King and The Queen Consort will remain at Balmoral this evening and will return to London tomorrow.”

 The Queen died peacefully at Balmoral this afternoon.